Conflux-Chain/conflux-documentation/docs/general/conflux-basics/spaces.md

 ![spaces view from hardfork v2.4](./img/space.drawio.svg)

-The graph above illustrates the relationship between the actual blocks in the ledger and the views from cSpace and eSpace.
+The graph above illustrates the relationship between the actual blocks in the ledger and the views from Core Space and eSpace.
 The text `H=..` indicates the block height.

 #### Actual Blocks

 In the Conflux ledger, blocks are organized as a Directed Acyclic Graph (DAG) and divided into epochs.
 For blocks whose height is a multiple of 5, eSpace transactions can be included, utilizing the isolated block space.

 The parameter `block.gasLimit` represents the **expected** block size for overall Conflux blocks and is set to 60,000,000.
 This value can be retrieved using the [cfx_getBlockByHash](../../core/build/json-rpc/cfx-namespace.md) or similar RPC methods.
-The `cSpace.gasLimit` is set to 90% of `block.gasLimit` (54,000,000), while the `eSpace.gasLimit` is 50% of `block.gasLimit` (30,000,000).
+The `coreSpace.gasLimit` is set to 90% of `block.gasLimit` (54,000,000), while the `eSpace.gasLimit` is 50% of `block.gasLimit` (30,000,000).

 Consequently, for blocks whose height is a multiple of 5, their size can reach up to `1.4 * block.gasLimit`, while for those that are not, their maximum size is `0.9 * block.gasLimit`.